zamansaeed/ijcb_cgz_inflation/README.md

 # ijcb_cgz_inflation
-IJCB: Forecasting Core Inflation and Its Goods, Housing, and Supercore Components
+Forecasting Core Inflation and Its Goods, Housing, and Supercore Components (by Todd E. Clark, Matthew V. Gordon, and Saeed Zaman)
+-- forthcoming in International Journal of Central Banking